atif09/openwisp-firmware-upgrader/PROTOTYPE_README.md

 ### Manual Takeover

 On failure, metadata fields are unlocked in the admin.
-The operator fills them in and saves. `save_model()` transitions the sstatus to manually_confirmed.
+The operator fills them in and saves. `save_model()` transitions the status to manually_confirmed.
 Once the image reaches `success` or `manually confirmed`, all metadata fields become read-only.

 ### Build-Level Status